Spravato FDA Approval History

 Reviewed by Judith Stewart BPharm.
 Last updated on Aug 6, 2020.

 Spravato (esketamine) is a rapid acting, nasal spray formulation of a non-competitive N-methyl D-aspartate (NMDA) receptor antagonist indicated, in conjunction with an oral antidepressant, for the treatment of treatment-resistant depression (TRD) in adults, and depressive symptoms in adults with major depressive disorder (MDD) with acute suicidal ideation or behavior.

 - Spravato uses the first new mechanism of action in decades to treat major depressive disorder.

-- Spravato nasal spray is self-administered by patients under the supervision of a health care professional.
+- Spravato nasal spray is self-administered by patients under the supervision of a healthcare professional in a certified healthcare setting.
 Patients must be monitored for at least two hours after receiving a dose.
-The spray cannot be taken home.
+The nasal spray cannot be taken home.

 - Esketamine is the s-enantiomer of ketamine.
 Ketamine is a mixture of two enantiomers (mirror image molecules).
 The FDA first approved ketamine (Ketalar) in 1970.
 This is the first FDA approval of esketamine for any use.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.